Hungquan5/SpotMicro-Inspired-Quadruped-Robot-AI-Club-UIT/README.md

 ## Virtual Environment - Genesis

 Genesis was used as a virtual environment for training and testing, providing a safe and efficient platform for optimizing the robot's navigation algorithms and refining its control strategies.

+## Future Development

+### Enhanced Autonomous Navigation

+* Implementing LiDAR and camera integration for improved perception and obstacle detection.
+* Developing advanced reinforcement learning (RL) algorithms for efficient and adaptive autonomous navigation.
+* Using the Genesis virtual environment to train and test the navigation model, ensuring safe and efficient learning.

+### Computer Vision Capabilities

+* Utilizing the camera for computer vision (CV) tasks, including object recognition, obstacle avoidance, and terrain analysis.
+* Integrating deep learning models for real-time CV processing on Jetson Nano, leveraging its GPU acceleration.

+### System Optimization

+* Enhancing the inverse kinematics (IK) system for more precise and adaptive leg control.
+* Further calibrating the custom 3D-printed parts for improved structural integrity and performance.
+* Streamlining the ROS architecture for better resource management and lower latency.

+### User Interface and Control

+* Developing a user-friendly control interface for manual and autonomous modes.
+* Enabling remote monitoring and control through a web interface or mobile app.

+These developments aim to make SpotMicroBot a versatile, intelligent, and adaptable quadruped robot suitable for a wide range of applications.

 ## Citation